-All Elddis products are classed as portable and therefore all work under warranty requires the caravan to be delivered and collected from the selling retailer.
+All Elddis products are classed as portable and therefore all work under warranty requires the caravan to be delivered and collected from the approved chosen Elddis agent.

 The cost of transporting the caravan by any means to and from the place of repair is the responsibility of the owner.